topst-development/Documentation/Single Board Computer/G Model/VCP-G/Software/Arduino Sensor User Guide.md

 ### 7.1.2 Infrared (IR) Sensor 2
 ---
 This example demonstrates how the VCP-G board controls an IR sensor to detect objects and print the detection status to the Serial Monitor.
 The IR Transceiver reads the presence of an obstacle.
 If the IR Transceiver value is HIGH, it indicates no obstacle, and the green LED turns on and the red LED turns off.
-Conversely, if the IR
-Transceiver value is LOW, it indicates there is an obstacle, and the red LED turns on and the green LED turns off.
-Additionally, the presence or absence of an obstacle is printed to the serial monitor.
+Conversely, if the IR Transceiver value is LOW, it indicates there is an obstacle, and the red LED turns on and the green LED turns off.
+Additionally, the presence or absence of an obstacle is displayed on the serial monitor.

 #### 7.1.2.1 Hardware Requirements
 - VCP-G Board (x1)